EPCCed/Intro-to-HPC/content/Week2_Parallel_Computers/Comparing_the_two_approaches.md

 In reality, the performance of the processors in a modern supercomputer is limited by the memory bandwidth and not the clock frequency.

+### Numbers for ARCHER2

+For access to memory (not cache! - access to cache is faster), the latency (delay between asking for a byte of data and reading it) is around XXX nanoseconds (XXX x 10-9 or XXX billionths of a second).
+On ARCHER2, each node has a bandwidth of around XXX GBytes/second.

+These figures might sound impressive, but remember that at a clock speed of 2.25 GHz, each CPU-core is issuing instructions roughly every 0.4 nanoseconds, so waiting for data from memory takes the equivalent of around 200 instructions!

+Remember also that, on ARCHER2, 128 CPU-cores are sharing access to memory so this latency can only increase due to congestion on the memory bus.
+They also share the bandwidth, so each CPU-core only really has just over XXX GBytes/second to itself.
+Again, at a clock frequency of 2.25 GHz this means that a CPU-core can only read or write a single byte per cycle in the worst case where all CPU-cores are accessing memory simultaneously.

+A simple operation such as a = b + c processes 24 bytes of memory (read a and b, write c, each floating-point number occupying 8 bytes) so we are a long way off being able to supply the CPU-core with data at the rate it requires.

+In practice things aren’t this bad, largely due to the availability of cache memory which has much smaller latency and much larger bandwidth.
+However, back-of-the-envelope calculations such as we have done above are enough to illustrate one of the most important points about supercomputing:

+In reality, the performance of the processors in a modern supercomputer is limited by the memory bandwidth and not the clock frequency.

 ### Interconnect
 ARCHER has a very high-performance network with the following characteristics: